Research Misconduct Policy

 - Comment on Inquiry Report.
 The inquirer shall provide the respondent(s) an opportunity to comment on the inquiry report in a timely fashion so that any comments can be attached to the report.

 - Results of the Inquiry.
 The inquirer shall notify the respondent(s) of the results of the inquiry and attach to the notification copies of the inquiry report and these institutional policies and procedures for the handling of research misconduct allegations.

 - Initiation of Investigation.
-Within a reasonable time after the VPR’s determination that an investigation is warranted, but not later than 30 calendar days after that determination, the VPR or designee shall notify the respondent(s) in writing of the allegations to be investigated.
-The V or designee shall give respondent(s) written notice of any new allegations within a reasonable time after determining to pursue allegations not addressed in the inquiry or in the initial notice of the investigation.
+Within a reasonable time after the RIO’s determination that an investigation is warranted, but not later than 30 calendar days after that determination, the RIO or designee shall notify the respondent(s) in writing of the allegations to be investigated.
+The RIO or designee shall give respondent(s) written notice of any new allegations within a reasonable time after determining to pursue allegations not addressed in the inquiry or in the initial notice of the investigation.